 The Giver, Newbery Medal winner (1994) Author: Lois Lowry

-Lois Lowry wows again in this dystopian novel.
-Jonas an eleven-year-old lives in a controlled society.
-A transition ceremony for eleven-year-olds- where they are allocated areas of training, based on previous performances awaits him.
+Lois Lowry wows in this dystopian novel.
+Jonas an eleven-year-old who lives in a controlled society.
+A transition ceremony for eleven-year-olds where they are allocated areas of training, based on previous performances, awaits him.
 He is both nervous and excited.
 A new visitor in his home is baby Gabriel who refuses to settle into the norms set for infants in the society.
 Jonas’ father is a caregiver for the infants and he worries about Gabriel.
 Jonas is selected as a keeper of memories and his training turns all he knows about his community on its head.
 Jonas has to take some key decisions based on this new information that will forever alter his and Gabriel’s life.
 Written in 1993, The Giver helps young readers look at the world around them and ask pertinent questions about the society they live in and their role in it.